What Others See that We Can’t

 My assessment was not what I expected.
 I assumed it would be a form with yes/no responses and I was prepared to lie.

-After talking, I asked her opinion and she calmly told me that I was an addict and alcoholic.
-I asked if she had to report her evaluation to the school.
+After talking, I asked her opinion, and she calmly told me that I was an addict and alcoholic.
+I wondered if she had to report her evaluation to the school.

 When she said that she only could with my permission, I took what I thought was a way out.
 I informed her that she did not have my permission.
 Feeling smug and self-assured, I grabbed my purse and left.

 Armed with the Evidence

 Only a delusion addict and alcoholic like myself would think that “no news is good news” in this case.
 When the Deans did not hear from her, they collectively made other plans.

 On September 30, 1988, I was called to the president’s office.
 Not unusual, I had been there for meetings before.
 It reeks of education and English library influences in the décor.
 However, the moment that I went it, I realized there would be no offer of tea.

 Five deans and the president all stood up, formed a single line, and produced 4 X 6 cards.
 Each shuffled their cards and looked to one another for direction.
 As a psychology major, I knew what they were preparing to do – have an intervention, and I would be the subject.

 While we have a TV show of the same name today, where people typically deny a problem, throw fits and make wild accusations, I did not.
 Nor, would I put these people or myself through the ordeal of recounting all of their collected examples of my out of control behaviors.
 Instead, I just asked them what they expected.
 They expected me to get help.

 For many of us in the addicted population, any one individual confronting us about our use is ineffective.
 We can argue with the best of them, deflect one person’s point, and use the time-worn, “Well, that’s just his or her opinion.”
 As if one person’s opinion doesn’t count.